How leave works in foundU

 Manual Edit to Leave on a Payslip

-Once leave applications have been approved, they will flow through to draft payslips.
-If need be, some of the details can be edited directly on the payslip (hours & rate per loading rate).
-These edits will be reflected on the Time Off page.
+Once leave applications are approved, they will flow through to draft payslips.
+If needed, some details can be edited directly on the payslip (such as hours and loading rate), and leave can also be cashed out (non-termination) through editing.
+These changes will be updated on the Time Off page.

 Penalty Rate Leave